ysyk2021/how-to-foster-a-supportive-workplace-mentality-for-stronger-relationships-and-collaboration/src/chapter-2.md

 * Continuous improvement: Employees seek to continuously improve their skills and knowledge, fostering a culture of innovation and growth.

 By fostering a supportive workplace mentality, companies can create a more positive and welcoming workplace environment that values and respects all employees.

-In the next chapter, we will discuss the importance of building positive relationships in the workplace, including strategies for building positive relationships with colleagues.